floccusaddon/floccus/README.md

 - Note that currently you cannot sync the same folder with multiple nextcloud accounts in order to avoid data corruption.
 If you sync the root folder with one account and sync a sub folder with a different account, that sub-folder will not be synced with the account connected to the root folder anymore.

+### Finding duplicates

+Floccus will sync your bookmarks as-is, including any dupes.
+If you need to find and remove duplicates in your bookmarks, try something like [bookmark-dupes](https://addons.mozilla.org/en-US/firefox/addon/bookmark-dupes).

 ## Considerations

 Is this a good idea?
 I think so.
 If you'd like to know more, check out [the considerations file](./CONSIDERATIONS.md)